Comparison of Two-Level System Microwave Losses in Pure Bulk Microcrystalline Nb2O5 and NbO2 Oxide Samples: Results

 \subsection{\ch{Nb2O5} Temperature Measurements}

 To investigate losses associated with \ch{Nb2O5} as a function of temperature, the sample Nb25\_NP2 was measured in a dilution refrigerator with a base temperature of $60$\,mK.
-In Fig.~\ref{MrFrzQLRaw} we show the raw data for the measured quality factor, taken at a low circulating power of $-60$\,dBm.
+The empty cavity underwent the cleaning procedure described above.
+In Fig.~\ref{MrFrzQLRaw} we show the raw data for the measured quality factor, taken at a low circulating power of $-60$\,dBm ($N\approx10^5$).
 It is clear that the loaded quality factor drops drastically at low temperature, giving evidence of TLS losses.
 In Fig.~\ref{MrFrzQL} we show the normalized loaded quality factor $Q_\text{L}$ at various temperatures, showing clear TLS-like loss behavior below $500$\,mK.
 However above $500$\,mK, $Q_\text{L}$ exhibits no clear signature of TLS-related loss at low drive power.
 In contrast, $Q_\text{i}$ is reduced at low powers for all temperatures (Fig.~\ref{MrFrzQi}), as illustrated in particular by the measurement at $1.1$\,K in the inset of Fig.~\ref{MrFrzQi}.

-This indicates the presence of TLS losses at all temperatures measured.
+We attribute this obvious absence of TLS losses in the measured $Q_\text{L}$ above $500$\,mK due to increased thermal quasiparticle losses resulting in increased surface resistance and non-linear effects, so losses may be primarily dominated by these effects.
+Moreover, a larger fraction of TLS are thermally activated and cannot readily absorb microwave photons, so the TLS population available to induce losses is decreased, and therefore an obvious decrease in $Q_\text{L}$ is less apparent \cite{Kubo2025,Dhakal2024}.
+Thus we see the presence of TLS losses at all temperatures measured, given that $Q_\text{i}$ decreases as $P_{circ}$ decreases.

 A pronounced result is that $Q_\text{i}$ increases strongly as the temperature increases.
 In other words $Q_\text{i}$ at $1.1$\,K is about 10 times larger than $Q_\text{i}$ at $60$\,mK (at $P_\text{circ} = -45$\,dBm).
 Such a strong effect has not been observed previously on oxidized Nb cavities.
 This fact supports a model in which TLS are thermally activated and weakly coupled to a thermal bath \cite{Goetz2016, Bruno2015}.